kailatlee/designucsd.github.io/_posts/2016-11-20-intro-html-css.md

 First let's try something.
 Change your `<p>` tag in your HTML file to `<p style="color: red">`.
 Refresh your browser and see what happens.

 Imagine if you had to add *inline styles* (like we just did) to style every element on the page.
 There must be some more reusable and less cluttery way to denote styling.

 This is where **classes** and **ids** come in.
-CSS can specify properties (read: styles like color or positioning) that define the behavior of **certain classes and ids**.
-This gives us immense power and separated, reusable code.
-Note that ids are unique (so you can only have one of a certain id on a page).
+CSS can specify style properties that define the behavior of **certain classes, ids, and HTML tags**.
+This gives more power and separated, reusable code.
+(Note that ids are unique so you can only have one of a certain id on a page).
 You can add classes and ids like so:

 ```html
 <p class="your-class" id="your-id">Content here</p>